oroinc/documentation/backend/api/actions.rst

    :header: "Group Name","Responsibility of Processors","Description"
    :widths: 15, 30, 30

-   "initialize","The context initialization.","--"
+    "initialize","Context initialization.","--"
-   "build_response","Building the action response body, if the current request type requires it.","--" "normalize_result","Building the action result.","The processors from this group are executed even if a processor of one of the previous groups throws an exception.
+    "build_response","Building the action response body, if the current request type requires it.","--" "normalize_result","Building the action result.","The processors from this group are executed even if a processor from previous groups throws an exception.
 For implementation details, see |NormalizeResultActionProcessor|."

-For examples of usage, see the ``handleNotAllowedItem``, ``handleNotAllowedList``, ``handleNotAllowedSubresource`` and ``handleNotAllowedRelationship`` methods of |RequestActionHandler|.
+See the ``handleNotAllowedItem``, ``handleNotAllowedList``, ``handleNotAllowedSubresource`` and ``handleNotAllowedRelationship`` methods of |RequestActionHandler| as examples.

 .. _unhandled-error-action: